Science Fair Project Ideas

 A helicopter lifts itself off the ground by rotating the main top rotor (propeller) at high speed.
 This large rotating propeller "pushes" air downward, and (by Newton's third law) creates an opposing upward force which lifts the helicopter up and off the ground.

 Some toy helicopters use two propellers, one on top of the other, which rotate in opposite directions.
 This opposing rotation prevents the helicopter body from spinning.
 If only one propeller is used, the helicopter body would spin in the direction opposite to the propeller's rotation.
 This is due to the rotational force required to keep the propeller spinning.
 By using two counter rotating propellers this rotational force cancels out and the helicopter body doesn't spin.

 Real life helicopters typically use a single main rotor and a tail rotor (which is also a propeller).
 This tail rotor creates an opposing force preventing the helicopter body from rotating due to the rotation of the main rotor.
 If a tail rotor were not used the helicopter body would rotate in the direction opposite to that of the main rotor.

 How does a toy helicopter move forwards and backwards?
 By observing the motion of one you can figure out how it does this.
 How does this compare to how real life helicopters move forwards and backwards?

 Science Fair Project Ideas – Fun With Circuits

-If you're looking for project ideas that involve electricity and magnetism, check this out.
-You can use a circuits kit to investigate different circuit designs, and in the process you can illustrate numerous interesting physics concepts involving electricity and magnetism.
-A popular circuits kit you can get is through Amazon.
-To see this kit click on the image link below.
+If you're looking for project ideas that involve electricity and magnetism, you can use a circuits kit to investigate different circuit designs, and in the process you can illustrate numerous interesting physics concepts involving electricity and magnetism.